AbbaAdam1/HarmonyHub/README.md

 # HarmonyHub

 Welcome to my app!
 This project was built using Next.js, TypeScript, and Tailwind.
 It is a custom-made audio player that uses Spotify API to view and play various albums.

+This project uses [Color Thief](https://github.com/lokesh/color-thief) to retrieve the dominant color of an album for the album display page.

 You can view a demo of this project here: [HarmonyHub](https://harmony-i09tjozh0-abbaadam1.vercel.app/).